ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ar rcs runtime/libour_code.a runtime/our_code.o
 rustc --target x86_64-apple-darwin -L tests/ -lour_code:$* runtime/start.rs -o tests/$*.run
 ```
-OR you can simply add a new directory and folder `.cargo/config.toml` with the following contents:
+OR you can simply add a new directory and file `.cargo/config.toml` with the following contents:
 ```
 [build]
 target = "x86_64-apple-darwin"